-The chairman of a shareholders' meeting is no longer given a casting vote.
-Unless your articles, which were in force just before 1 October 2007, gave the chairman of a shareholders' meeting a casting vote, in general he no longer has that right.
+The chairman of a shareholders' meeting no longer has a casting vote.
+Even if your articles give the chairman a casting vote at shareholders' meetings, in general he no longer has that right.
 So shareholders' resolutions that are passed by the use of the chairman's casting vote may now be invalid.
-In any case, we would recommend its removal and suggest other potential dispute resolution mechanisms.

-- Rights of proxies extended.
+- > Rights of proxies extended.
 A proxy a person appointed by a shareholder to attend a shareholders' meeting on his behalf is now entitled to attend, speak and vote, on a show of hands as well as on a poll, at a shareholders' meeting.
 "Old" articles commonly state that all a proxy is allowed to do is vote on a poll.
-If a company were to prevent a proxy from voting on a show of hands, it could be faced with a legitimate claim that it is in breach of the Act. - > You can communicate electronically.
+If a company were to prevent a proxy from voting on a show of hands, it could be faced with a legitimate claim that it is in breach of the Act. - You can communicate electronically.
 The Act contains provisions for communicating electronically.
-These apply even if the articles don't mention or even prohibit or restrict electronic communications.

-The company could take advantage of the Act's electronic communications provisions by adding further provisions in its articles to facilitate communication via a website and alter the Act's timing for the deemed delivery of notices and documents.

-Remove article which terminates a director's appointment automatically upon the making of a mental health court order removing his powers.
+These apply even if the articles don't mention or even prohibit or restrict electronic communications. - The company could take advantage of the Act's electronic communications provisions by adding further provisions in its articles to facilitate communication via a website and alter the Act's timing for the deemed delivery of notices and documents. - ➤ Remove article which terminates a director's appointment automatically upon the making of a mental health court order removing his powers.
 This method of terminating a director's appointment was deleted from the Model Articles on 28 April 2013.
 It was considered that its effect could be discriminatory.
 It would therefore be advisable, to avoid the risk of a discrimination claim, to consider deleting this provision if it applies to your company.